andyvans/TcpFraming/README.md

 buffer management that framing otherwise forces you to write by hand: growing the buffer when a message spans reads, and reusing memory once bytes are consumed.

+Once a message is read, then the reader is advanced past the message:

 ```csharp
 reader.AdvanceTo(buffer.Start, buffer.End);
 ```